PlaidCloud/website/content/en/docs/concepts/policy/pod-security-policy.md

 account](/docs/tasks/configure-pod-container/configure-service-account/) must be
 authorized to use the policy, by allowing the `use` verb on the policy.

-Most Kubernetes pods are not created directly by users.
+Most PlaidCloud pods are not created directly by users.
 Instead, they are typically created indirectly as part of a [Deployment](/docs/concepts/workloads/controllers/deployment/), [ReplicaSet](/docs/concepts/workloads/controllers/replicaset/), or other